vcz-fr/TheFollowUp/_posts/2018/02/2018-02-27-recaptcha-v1-last-notice.md

     url: "https://developers.google.com/recaptcha/docs/faq"
     dead: false

-tweet: "Google reCaptcha v1 will be disabled by the end of March 2018."
+message: "Google reCaptcha v1 will be disabled by the end of March 2018."
 ---